kingbhouska/Pi-stake-/README.md

-# PiStake – Demo Staking Platform
+# PiStake –  Staking Platform

 PiStake is a front-end staking dashboard built for educational and presentation purposes.